saehun/cmdconfig/README.md

 ```

 ## Usage
-Let's assume that we are building office CLI tool which interact with S3.
+Let's assume that we are building an office CLI tool which interact with S3.
 We need to save the user's configuration in local file, implementing functionality similar to `git config` `aws config`.

 ![config-prompt](https://github.com/minidonut/cmdconfig/raw/master/docs/config-prompt.png)